Reduced to Silence

 Landscape, atrocity and a culture of forgetting

-The Reduced to Silence blog charts the research for Roz’s current project.
+The Reduced to Silence blog charts the research for Roz’s work with sites of atrocity between 2011 and 2014.
 Utilising video, photography and text she presents us with a series of investigations into memory, atrocity and landscape.
 Taking us from the banks of the Danube to the forests of Poland; Eisenman’s Holocaust Memorial in Berlin; the abandoned village of Oradour-sur-Glane in France; a gravel pit in Varpalota and on through central and eastern Europe she turns her camera onto both the memorialised and non-memorialised, raising questions about how we chose to remember and what we chose to forget.

 Supported by Animate Projects and Arts Council England.